-Twin & our subcontractor REDACTED UNDER FOIA SECTION 43(2) are ready to deliver in Leicestershire within 9.5 weeks of contract award through rapid transfer of available resources and expertise from existing high performing provision in Leicester and Leicestershire REDACTED UNDER FOIA SECTION 43(2) and wider SSU experience (Twin).
+Twin & subcontractors (SC) are ready to deliver in C2C within 9.5 weeks of contract award through rapid transfer of available resources & expertise from existing high performing REDACTED UNDER FOIA SECTION 43(2).

 We have significant experience initiating complex delivery networks in tight timescales and we will deploy best practice from our REDACTED UNDER FOIA SECTION 43(2).
 Our REDACTED UNDER FOIA SECTION 43(2) (ESFAexperienced) is accountable for implementation, overseen by our senior management team.

-Our RAG-rated implementation and resourcing plans contain 1-2 week milestones for each thematic area, along with owners,& outcomes to be achieved by 01/04/19.

-Fortnightly reviews will ensure timely progress for:-
+Our RAG-rated implementation and resourcing plans contain 1-2 week milestones for each thematic area, along with owners,& outcomes to be achieved by 01/04/19.Fortnightly reviews will ensure timely progress for:-